Preparing for catastrophe

 Dale is sales manager of a cigar company.
 He plays golf with big shots, brings great wines and cheeses to family parties and gifts from him tend to be beautiful blown glass pieces or spectacular hanging plants.

-For my cosmopolitan brother to behave this way is a sure sign of world cataclysm, so I’m paying attention.
+For my cosmopolitan brother to behave this way is a sure sign of world cataclysm, so I’m paying attention and preparing for catastrophe to strike.
 I looked in the medicine book and found that wild cherry bark makes a good cough syrup.
 I now have a lifetime supply, so guess what a certain someone will find in his Christmas stocking?

 And when the big fir I’ve been worrying about finally comes down on our heads I’ll be able to replenish my stock of fir tip tea.
 There’s plenty of cherry firewood to boil the water.